Wrap Scrap has become increasingly popular because of the almost endless list of creative items you can make with it. What is wrap scrap?

 Where can you buy wrap scrap?

 Wrap scrap can be purchased from many Etsy sellers, Wrap Scrap swap groups and even established Facebook pages.
-But before you go out and buy wrap scrap, chances are you’ve got wraps that you no longer use that can repurposed.
+But before you go out and buy wrap scrap, chances are you’ve got wraps that you no longer use that can be repurposed.
 It’s a clever way to reuse old baby and maternity clothes too.

 How much is a wrap scrap worth?